caitlincoffey/Movement-Synthesizer/algorithms.md

 <i>Table of All Possible Chords</i>

 Based off the chord selected at random and the incoming frequency from the x axis, there are three possible note choices (integers) to select for both the y and z axes.
 These three integers correspond to the notes needed to produce the selected chord in the 12-tone Western music scale.

-If you want to look more at the music theory behind what a chord is and the chord selection process, please read more [here](https://caitlincoffey.github.io/Movement-Synthesizer/musictheory).
+If you are curious about why these specific numbers are being added to the base note and why we have selected only these 6 chords, please read more about the music theory behind the process [here](https://caitlincoffey.github.io/Movement-Synthesizer/musictheory).

 ## Playing Back the Music